ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 .. meta::
-  :description: Using NHWC Batchnorm in PyTorch
+  :description: Using NHWC Batchnorm on PyTorch
   :keywords: MIOpen, ROCm, API, documentation, NHWC Batchnorm, PyTorch

 ************************************************************************************************
-Using NHWC Batchnorm in PyTorch
+Using NHWC Batchnorm on PyTorch
 ************************************************************************************************

 This topic explains how to use NHWC Batchnorm for MIOpen operations in PyTorch.
-NHWC is a deep learning memory format that has certain performance advantages over traditional memory formats.
+NHWC is a deep-learning memory format that has certain performance advantages over traditional memory formats.

-For information on installing and using PyTorch with ROCm, see :doc:`PyTorch on ROCm <rocm-install-on-linux:install/3rd-party/pytorch-install>`.
+For information about installing and using PyTorch with ROCm, see :doc:`PyTorch on ROCm <rocm-install-on-linux:install/3rd-party/pytorch-install>`.
 For a list of the ROCm components and features that PyTorch supports, see :doc:`PyTorch compatibility <rocm:compatibility/ml-compatibility/pytorch-compatibility>`.
 For more background on using PyTorch and ROCm for AI tasks, see :doc:`Training a model with PyTorch for ROCm <rocm:how-to/rocm-for-ai/training/benchmark-docker/pytorch-training>`.